-Castello dei Conti (Castle of the Counts) is a fortification built on a rocky spur in Modica, which was for centuries the seat of political and administrative power of the County of Modica.
+Castello dei Conti (Castle of the Counts) is a fortress in Modica, located on a rocky spur in the historical center of the city.
+For centuries, the castle was the seat of political and administrative power of the County of Modica.

-In 1366, the Count Matteo Chiaramonte received here the visit of King Frederick IV of Aragon and, in 1401, the Count Bernardo Cabrera welcomed the King of Sicily, Martin I.
+In 1366, Count Matteo Chiaramonte received here the visit of King Frederick IV of Aragon and, in 1401, Count Bernardo Cabrera welcomed the King of Sicily, Martin I.

-Starting with 1361, the castle was also the seat of the Grand Court of Justice.
+Starting with 1361, the castle became the seat of the Grand Court of Justice.
 With the city becoming the Capital of the District of the Intendancy of Syracuse, the seat of all the offices remained in the castle until 1865.

-With the Unification of Italy, the religious orders were expelled from their convents and monasteries, and the Castello dei Conti was definitively abandoned, transfering the Prison, the Court and the District Offices to the nearby convents that became available.
+With the Unification of Italy in 1861, the religious orders were expelled from their convents and monasteries, and Castello dei Conti was definitively abandoned, transfering the Prison, the Court and the District Offices to the nearby convents that became available.

 Inside the castle, in the upper part of the inner courtyard, there were the administrative rooms, while in the lower part were the medieval prisons, a series of square rooms carved out of the rock, each reserved for a specific category of prisoners: women, common convicts, gentlemen or people awaiting trial.
 For the most dangerous prisoners, there were two large trenches about seven meters deep, closed at the top by a powerful iron grate.